New Insights into Time Series Analysis II -- No Correlated Observations: Summary of recommendations

 Reliable selections become more important than complete selections of variable stars when confronted by a very large amount of photometric data.
 Visual inspection is usually performed to designate if an object is a variable star or not \citep[e.g.][]{Pojmanski-2005,Graczyk-2011, DeMedeiros-2013,FerreiraLopes-2015wfcam,FerreiraLopes-2015cycles, FerreiraLopes2015mgiant,Song-2016}.
-This is accomplished even if good filtering is peformed to remove image artefacts, cosmic ray hits, point spread function (PSF) wings of a bright nearby objects \citep[e.g.][]{Fruchter-2002,Bernard-2010, Denisenko-2011,Ramsay-2014,Desai-2016}.
-It is because stochastic and non-stochastic variations do not look so different from the viewpoint of statistical and correlated indices, especially for low signal to noise data.
-Indeed, at the end of this project we aim to propose a non supervised procedure that allows us get an unbiased sample from analyzing a large dataset, i.e. without performing visual inspection.
+This is accomplished even if good filtering is performed to remove image artefacts, cosmic ray hits, and point spread function (PSF) wings of a bright nearby objects \citep[e.g.][]{Fruchter-2002,Bernard-2010, Denisenko-2011,Ramsay-2014,Desai-2016}.
+This is because stochastic and non-stochastic variations do not look that different from the viewpoint of statistical and correlated indices, especially for low signal-to-noise data.
+Indeed, at the end of this project we aim to propose a non-supervised procedure that allows us get an unbiased sample from analyzing a large data set, i.e. without performing visual inspection.